spruceid/ssx-quickstart/02_storage/README.md

 A completed version of this part can be found in the example repository ([02_storage](https://github.com/spruceid/sprucekit-quickstart/tree/main/02_storage)).

-You don't need to install any new dependencies, as Kepler is natively supported by SpruceKit.
+You don't need to install any new dependencies, as Kepler is natively supported by SSX.
 Run the following to create the new component file:

 ```bash
 touch components/KeplerStorageComponent.tsx